 The end result is true base-by-base sequencing that enables accurate data for a broad range of applications.
 The method virtually eliminates errors and missed calls associated with strings of repeated nucleotides (homopolymers).

 Illumina sequencing by synthesis technology supports both single-read and paired-end libraries.
-SBS technology offers a short-insert paired-end capability for high-resolution genome sequencing, as well as long-insert paired-end reads for efficient sequence assembly, de novo sequencing, structural variation detection, and more.
+SBS technology offers a short-insert paired-end capability for high-resolution genome sequencing, as well as long-insert paired-end reads for efficient sequence assembly, de novo sequencing, and more.

 The combination of short inserts and longer reads increases the ability to fully characterize any genome.